 Transition is a psychological process that individuals go through, including as part of organisations.
 The key to change management is not necessarily the result, but in particular the way people let go of the past and accept the new situation.
-Guiding employees through this transition is essential to ensure that everyone accepts the change and leaves the past behind.
+Guiding people through this transition is essential to ensure that everyone accepts the change.
+The transition begins when people leave the past behind.

 Everyone goes through the process of change at their own pace.
 Some are quicker to let go of the past and more excited about the new beginning.
-The process itself, however, is the same for everyone.
+The process itself, however, is the same for everyone: creating new processes.
 William Bridges identified the following three transition stages.